fsantiag/fsantiago.info/content/articles/2018/07/05/integrating-your-blog-with-a-continous-delivery-pipeline.md

     :::yaml
     language: python
+    cache: pip
     python:
     - '3.6'
     install: pip install -r requirements.txt
     script: make publish

-Very simple, right?
+I added the cache tag to cache any dependencies that we download using pip so we don't do that every time Very simple, right?
 Every time a commit from now on, Travis will automatically pick my changes and build my project.
 As you can see, this yaml tells Travis to install a base structure for a python application (version 3.6), install all the dependencies of my application using pip and finally to run the `make publish` command to build my blog.